• About

 Olive Young

-If you’ve ever been to South Korea, you will have seen Olive Young.
+If you’ve ever been to South Korea, you’ve probably seen Olive Young.
 This Korean beauty chain store is everywhere.

 It’s like Sasa in Hong Kong but with even more locations.
-They have a wide variety of Korean beauty brands and do ship to HK.
+They sell a wide variety of Korean beauty brands and ship to Hong Kong.

 Some brands include: